niharraval01/SQL_Projects/README.md

 average salary of all employees and people with monthly salary less than the average salary of all employees.
 For each group analysis the attrition rate in each Job Role.
 Find the Job role which has the highest attrition rate gap across the group.

+Questions I've solved: Customer-Churn
+Import the dataset in a SQL database using SQL workbench and write down SQL Query to Create a group based on gender column and provide below statistics:

+1. Average Monthly charges for all groups.
+2. Max Monthly and Total charges groupwise.
+3. Min Monthly and Total charges groupwise.
+4. Groupwise percentage of Sum of Monthly charges divided by Sum of Total charges.
+5. Count of Churn details Groupwise.